-The ServerGuide program requires a supported IBM server with an enabled startable (bootable) CD-ROM drive.
-In addition to the ServerGuide Setup and Installation CD, you must have your operating-system CD to install your operating system.
+The ServerGuide program requires a supported IBM server with an enabled startable (bootable) CD drive.
+In addition to the ServerGuide Setup and Installation CD, you must have your operating-system CD to install the operating system.

-The ServerGuide program has the following features:
+The ServerGuide program performs the following tasks:

-- · Sets system date and time - · Detects the SCSI RAID adapter, controller, or integrated SCSI controller with RAID capabilities and runs the SCSI RAID configuration program (with LSI chip sets for ServeRAID adapters only) - Checks the microcode (firmware) levels of a ServeRAID adapter and determines whether a later level is available from the CD

-- Detects installed hardware options and provides updated device drivers for most adapters and devices - · Provides diskette-free installation for supported Windows operating systems - Includes an online readme file with links to tips for your hardware and operating-system installation
+- Sets system date and time - Detects the SCSI RAID adapter, controller, or integrated SCSI controller with RAID capabilities and runs the SCSI RAID configuration program (with LSI chip sets for ServeRAID adapters only) - Checks the microcode (firmware) levels of a ServeRAID adapter and determines whether a later level is available from the CD - Detects installed hardware options and provides updated device drivers for most adapters and devices - · Provides diskette-free installation for supported Windows operating systems - Includes an online readme file with links to tips for hardware and operating-system installation